Language

 What is the difference between screen resolution and viewport size?

-Why does my resolution show a different number than my monitor specs?
+Why is my resolution different from my monitor's specs?

 What is Device Pixel Ratio (DPR)?